OpenAiTx/OpenAiTx/projects/apple/ml-fastvlm/README-en.md

+﻿
-<translate-content># FastVLM: Efficient Vision Encoding for Vision Language Models
+# FastVLM: Efficient Vision Encoding for Vision Language Models

 This is the official repository of
 **[FastVLM: Efficient Vision Encoding for Vision Language Models](https://www.arxiv.org/abs/2412.13303).
 (CVPR 2025)**